huggingface/blog/decision-transformers.md

 ## What’s next?

-In the coming weeks and months, we will be extending the ecosystem by:
+In the coming weeks and months, we plan on supporting other tools from the ecosystem:

 - Integrating **[RL-baselines3-zoo](https://github.com/DLR-RM/rl-baselines3-zoo)**
 - Uploading **[RL-trained-agents models](https://github.com/DLR-RM/rl-trained-agents/tree/master)** into the Hub: a big collection of pre-trained Reinforcement Learning agents using stable-baselines3